DoranYun/weex/doc/source/references/components/div.md

 This type of component supports all kinds of weex component as its child components including its own kind.

-### Attributes

-There is no specific attribute for this component other than the [common attributes](../common-attrs.html).

 ### Styles

 **common styles**: check out the [common styles](../common-attrs.html)